tomahawk-jupiter/ecommerce-product-page/NOTES.md

 ## Client component

 Add `"use client";` to the top of the component to make `useState` work.
 Components are server components by default and so are sent as pure html (ie. without javascript).
 [Stackoverflow answer](https://stackoverflow.com/a/74965850).

+## Change color of SVG

+I couldn't seem to change the color using CSS so I changed the SVG file directly.
+This means copying the file to have multiple colors.

 ## Problems